qteatime/crochet/docs/design/0009-extensible-records.md

       | extend-record(instance : CrochetValue<Record>, fields : Pair[])
       | new-named(type : Type, fields : Pair[])

+And removes the following:

+    Expression e --=
+      | record-at-put() -- with field and value coming from the stack

+As well as removing all reflection support on records from the standard library.

-With the following (very roughly written) semantics:
+The language changes come with the following (very roughly written) semantics:

     eval(extend-instance e) =
       assert capabilities for constructing e.type